mudasobwa/mudasobwa.github.io/_posts/2018-01-12-parse-cumbersome-data.md

 a fallback to regular expression when the amount of digits is greater than `42`,) you name it.

+---

-Sometimes plain old good regular expression looks at least way more sane.
+_Author note:_ sometimes plain old good regular expression looks at least way more sane.